interledger/interledger.github.io/_content/operate-connector.md

 ## Overview

+This tutorial demonstrates how to:

-In this tutorial, we will spin up a local test network with three Interledger.rs nodes (colloquially, Alice, Bob, and Charlie) and send a cross-currency payment between them, using a local Ethereum testnet and the XRP Ledger testnet to settle with ledger transfers.
+1. Spin up a local test network with three Interledger.rs nodes
+2. Send a cross-currency payment between them
+3. Settle the payment using a local Ethereum testnet and the XRP Ledger testnet

 Intermediate knowledge of the command line and interacting with APIs is recommended for this tutorial.

 _Estimated time: 10 minutes_

-## 1. Setup Docker
+## 1. Set up the environment

-For this tutorial, we'll be using Docker, which is a platform to run networked applications within containers.
+This tutorial uses Docker, which is a platform to run networked applications within containers.
 If you don't already have Docker installed, [install the Docker Engine or Docker Desktop](https://docs.docker.com/install/).

-We'll be using the following Docker images for each service in this example:
+The services in this example use the following Docker images:

 - `interledgerrs/ilp-node` &mdash; Interledger.rs node
 - `interledgerrs/ilp-cli` &mdash; CLI for interacting with Interledger.rs nodes